audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 4: Install Dev Requirements
 --------------------------------

-Make sure you are in the folder containing the ``requirements_dev.txt`` file.
+You should now be in the folder containing the ``requirements_dev.txt`` file.

-Install the new project's local development requirements into a virtualenv:
+Your virtualenv should still be activated.
+Install the new project's local development requirements:

 .. code-block:: bash